paz-sh/paz-scheduler/README.md

 # paz-scheduler
 =============

-Takes apps from your paz service directory and runs them on a CoreOS cluster using fleet.
+Takes apps from your paz service directory and runs them on a CoreOS cluster using Fleet.

 ## Tests